 From what you are saying it sounds like the quality of how and why you apply the product is just as important as the product you choose to put on your skin?

 “Exactly.
 DermIdenticals takes care of the science of skin care, and does it very well, but it is women who will need to take care of the science of self-love.
 Promoting this message to women is just as important as letting people know about the product, because without that part the product can only ever work ‘skin deep’.
-What use is having flawless skin if you don’t deeply cherish and honor yourself?”
+What use is having flawless skin if you don’t deeply cherish and honor yourself within?”

 Making a routine into a ritual